websitelytics/ab-effectiveness/README.md

 ### Effectiveness of A/B experimentation platform

 A small peace of my research for the methodology of A/B testing platform evaluation.
-This research was done for a big retail company that operate both in offline and online modes.
+This research was done for a big retail company that operates both in online and offline.
 The total research includes the following topics:

 - Can we evaluate the effectiveness with "meta holdout" approach (global control)
 - What data we should collect to evaluate the effectiveness with the "experiment id level" approach